* Hurricane forecast to hit Gulf coast late Friday or Saturday

 Royal Dutch Shell Plc, Anadarko Petroleum Corp and Exxon Mobil Corp have evacuated staff from offshore oil and gas platforms in the storm's path.

-EOG Resources Inc said it had curtailed drilling and shut some production in the Eagle Ford shale region.
+The potential for flooding at shale oil fields in south Texas that produce more than one million barrels of oil a day led several producers to curb operations.
+EOG Resources Inc said shut some production in the Eagle Ford shale region.
 Noble Energy Inc and Statoil ASA also said they were evacuating some staff from production facilities.

 Union Pacific Corp, the No. 1 U.S. railroad, said it was moving rail cars in yards prone to flooding to high elevations and will curtail trains operating through areas likely to be hit by excessive winds and rain that will impact operations.